Delete search term

 Research-based teaching

-We supervise bachelor’s and master’s theses with a focus on discourse analysis, text production and corpus linguistics.
-We arrange for theses in collaboration with non-academic partners, such as the city of Winterthur.
+We supervise Bachelor’s and Master’s theses with a focus on discourse analysis, text production and corpus linguistics, and we arrange for theses to be done with non-academic partners, such as the city of Winterthur or start-ups.
 We also regularly offer internships for students from various disciplines.

 Team